Ipswich Street line: 55

-The MBTA continues to operate the route as 55 Jersey Street & Queensberry Street–Park Street station.
 A 2018–19 MBTA review of its bus system found that route 55 was little used outside peak hours due to low frequency, unreliable service, and proximity to the Green Line.
 No short-term changes were recommended.
 The route has been temporarily cut during the COVID-19 pandemic.
 Service east of Copley was suspended on March 17, 2020.
 Weekday midday service was suspended on August 31, 2020, followed by weekday evening service that December.
 All service was suspended in March 2021, though midday service resumed that June.
+The name of the western terminal was simplified to "West Fenway" in June 2023.
+The route was extended east to Arlington station on June 15, 2025, due to construction at Copley Square.
+The MBTA continues to operate the route as 55 West Fenway–Arlington station.

 In May 2022, the MBTA released a draft plan for a systemwide network redesign.
 The draft called for the 55 to be extended to Kendall/MIT station via Massachusetts Avenue, and to Longwood Medical Area via Brookline Avenue.
 The portion east of Massachusetts Avenue and the loop in the Fenway–Kenmore area would be cut.
 A revised proposal in November 2022 called for the 55 to be kept as a Fenway–Kenmore – Copley route.